ookk2011/wuseman-EMAGNET/README.md

 * Start brute force attack if there is any passwords found and then continue as usual: emagnet -e bruteforce

+###  Get Started On Windows 10

-*  Windows users, please visit my installation [wiki](https://github.com/wuseman/EMAGNET/wiki/Installation) for more info (includes a video)
+Please visit my installation [wiki](https://github.com/wuseman/EMAGNET/wiki/Installation) for more info (includes a video)

 ### Wiki Sections: